-A clinic will be provided for medical care of occupational injuries, to provide relief for minor physical complaints of employees and other personnel while on site at the Laboratory.
+A clinic will be provided for medical care of occupational injuries, to provide relief for minor physical complaints of employees and other personnel while on site at the Laboratory, and to provide any medical testing, vaccination, or other authorized service (including those arising from a public health emergency such as a pandemic).

-The clinic will also support the HR Office with medical accommodations requested by staff to comply with the American with Disabilities act, support for fitness for duty exams and medical documentation requirements to support NREL Extended Sick Leave program.
+The clinic will also support the HR Office with medical accommodations requested by staff to comply with the American with Disabilities Act (ADA), FMLA, support for fitness for duty exams and medical documentation requirements to support NREL Extended Sick Leave and Paid Family Leave programs.